9elt/javascript-benchmarks/README.md

-# Javascript Benchmarks
+# JavaScript Benchmarks

-A collection of javascript benchmarks to quickly end any performance discussion.
+A bash script to repeatedly and consistently benchmark javascript code

 ## benchmarks